List of Ice Age characters: Julian

 Julian is a young and courageous mammoth who is Peaches' fiancé and part-time member of The Herd and The Brat Pack.
 Julian may be somewhat absent-minded, but is devoted and caring toward Peaches, and wants to be part of her family.

 Brooke

 Brooke is a British ground sloth living in Geotopia who becomes Sid's love interest and new girlfriend.
 She appears in Ice Age: Collision Course.

 It is not known what becomes of the relationship after her appearance in the film, as she is neither seen nor mentioned in The Ice Age Adventures of Buck Wild.

 Scrat

-Scrat is a saber-toothed squirrel in the first five of Ice Age films who is obsessed with collecting acorns, constantly putting his life in danger to obtain and defend them.
+Scrat is a squirrel in the first five of Ice Age films who is obsessed with collecting acorns, constantly putting his life in danger to obtain and defend them.
 He has his own stories in the films which are mostly independent of those of the main characters, though the two do intersect at times.